Ask Slashdot: What Are Some Things That Every Hacker Once Knew?

 Using that 3270 terminal/XT PC in my cubical farm nest - SNA and IPX/SPX

-programming the Gigi keyboards to mess with others in the co
+programming the Gigi keyboards to mess with others in the college computer labs

+replacing miles of coax with Cat5 as a sign of the change of times.

+Now I get to sit on the porch here in sunny south Georgia and chat with other old timers.
+TV studio eng, Packet radio guy,

 SCSI Voodoo (Score:2)